Watch to win tickets to the Eagles Hotel California 2022 Tour

 days.
 Only one (1) winner per household is permitted in any contest or sweepstakes.
 Participants are eligible to win a prize valued at $600.00 or more only once (1) every six (6) months.
 Text, data, or messaging rates may apply.

 3. Entry.
-This watch to win call in Sweepstakes will accept entries beginning on January 10, 2022, at 6:00 A.M.
-CST and ending on January 14, 2022, at 7:00 A.M.
-CST during the broadcast of “Good Morning Nashville on News 2 at 6 am” which is scheduled to air, WEEKDAYS, at 6:00 am CST.
-To participate, eligible individuals must watch the “Good Morning Nashville on News 2 at 6 am” in order to obtain the Sweepstakes call-in telephone number.
+This watch to win call in Sweepstakes will accept entries beginning on January 17, 2022, at 11:00 A.M.
+CST and ending on January 21, 2022, at 12:00 P.M.
+CST during the broadcast of News 2 at 11 AM which is scheduled to air WEEKDAYS at 11:00 am CST.
+To participate, eligible individuals must watch News 2 at 11 AM in order to obtain the Sweepstakes call-in telephone number.
 Once the Sweepstakes number is revealed, participants may immediately begin calling the posted telephone number.
-Subject to verification of eligibility, twenty-secondu (22nd) caller, as determined by WKRN-TV in its sole discretion, will be declared the winner
+Subject to verification of eligibility, twenty-second (22nd) caller, as determined by WKRN-TV in its sole discretion, will be declared the winner

 Sponsor(s) is/are not responsible for broadcast delays, technical or computer, telephone service outages, delays, equipment malfunctions, busy signals, hang-ups, errors or data loss of any kind, lost or unavailable connections, or late, lost, failed, illegible, incomplete, garbled or deleted entries, transmissions, or voicemails or other network or technological difficulties that may prevent an individual from completing his/her telephone call or online entry, or for printing errors in any advertisement, entry form, or the rules.